Robust Particle Swarm Optimizer based on Chemomimicry

 \if1\blind {

 } \fi

 \spacingset{1.45}

 Particle swarm optimizers (PSO) were first introduced by Kennedy and Eberhart as stochastic algorithms which seek optimal solutions to functions through the use of swarm intelligence \cite{eberhart:05}.
 The main theme of PSO is that many particles are allowed to \textit{explore} a function space.
 As each particle relocates it inputs its coordinates into the objective function for evaluation.
-Particles are assigned directions and magnitudes for motion based on distances to the best global functional evaluation outcome (g), and/or their individual best locations (p).
-Traditionally the positions (X) of particles and their velocities (V) are updated as follows,
+Standard PSO methods assign particle directions and magnitudes for movement based on distances to the best global functional evaluation outcome ($\overrightarrow{g}$), and/or their individual best locations ($\overrightarrow{p}$).
+Traditionally the positions ($\overrightarrow{X}$) of particles and their velocities ($\overrightarrow{V}$) are updated as follows,

-Where i denotes a particle identifier, $c$ represents user-defined weighting factors, and runif(0,1) generates a uniformly distributed random number between 0 and 1.
+Where $i$ denotes an individual particle, $c$ represents user-defined weighting factors, and $runif(0,1)$ generates a uniformly distributed random number between 0 and 1 \cite{Mauricio:13}.
+Despite the fact that PSO is a widely used heuristic optimizer, standard particle swarm algorithms are not especially robust to local minima in multimodal functions \cite{Esquivel:13}.
+More-so, standard particle swarm methods can require very large numbers of functional iterations.
+For costly function evaluations this practice is undesirable.

-This algorithm has been used with heuristic success for many optimization problems.
-However, it is not especially robust to local minima in multimodal functions.
-The merit of the work contained herein is the introduction of a robust PSO algorithm based on the physical process of crystallization.
+This work introduces a simple, robust, and efficient PSO algorithm which is loosely based on the physical process of crystallization.
+The Crystallization Particle Swarm Optimizer (CPSO), originally developed for surface plasmon resonance sensor optimizations has similar update equations as the standard method (Equations 1 and 2).
+The main deviations from the traditional movement scheme that were implemented in the CPSO algorithm were that local communications were removed ($c_1 = 0$) and that the L$_1$ displacement factor was replaced by a scaling vector ($\overrightarrow{e}_i$) in the velocity update equation.

-The Crystallization Particle Swarm Optimizer (CPSO), originally developed for surface plasmon resonance sensor optimizations follows similar formulas.
-The main deviations from the traditional movement scheme is that local communications were not considered ($c_1 = 0$) and that the L$_1$ displacement factor was replaced by a \textit{scaling} vector (e).
-The vector e is most usefully related to experimentally attainable resolutions in independent variables.
+The vector $e$ can be used to relate the experimentally attainable resolutions of the independent variables to the step sizes explored by the optimizer, or a reasonable value given the problem space.
+While the value and sign of $c_2$ was assigned based on whether or not the particles current position was greater than the known global best and the phase of motion the particles were undergoing.